-A. Signed Tribal Resolution-A signed Tribal resolution of the Indian Tribes served by the project must accompany the electronic application submission.
-An Indian Tribe or tribal organization that is proposing a project affecting another Indian Tribe must include resolutions from all affected Tribes to be served.
+A. An Indian Tribe or Tribal organization that is proposing a project affecting another Indian Tribe must include resolutions from all affected Tribes to be served.
 Applications by Tribal organizations will not require a specific Tribal resolution if the current Tribal resolution(s) under which they operate would encompass the proposed grant activities.